Josh Jung Player Props: Rangers vs. Astros

 Josh Jung At The Plate

-- He ranks 50th in batting average, 86th in on base percentage, and 30th in slugging among the qualified hitters in MLB.
+- He ranks 54th in batting average, 92nd in on base percentage, and 36th in slugging among the qualifying hitters in MLB play.

-- Jung enters this game on a five-game hitting streak.
-In his last outings, he's hitting .333 with two homers.

-- Jung has an RBI in 29 of 80 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Jung has had at least one RBI in 35.8% of his games this year (29 of 81), with two or more RBI 13 times (16.0%).
+He has also been responsible for three or more of his team's runs in six contests.

-- He has scored a run in 38 games this season, with multiple runs 15 times.
+- He has scored in 46.9% of his games this year, with more than one run scored in 18.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.